fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ## DESCRIPTION
-The **Start-ServiceFabricChaos** cmdlet starts Chaos in the cluster as part of the Fault Analysis Service (FAS).
+The **Start-ServiceFabricChaos** cmdlet starts a Chaos run in the cluster.
+Chaos induces faults in the cluster based on the received input parameters.
-Chaos induces random faults and stores the results in a report.
-View the report by using the [Get-ServiceFabricChaosReport](./Get-ServiceFabricChaosReport.md) cmdlet.
+A report of the faults induced as well as other events encountered during execution can be viewed by using the [Get-ServiceFabricChaosReport](./Get-ServiceFabricChaosReport.md) cmdlet.

-Chaos runs in iterations.
-You can control how long Chaos runs, how long it waits between iterations, how many faults it can induce during an iteration, and how long it waits between faults.
+Chaos runs in multiple iterations.
+Each iteration consists of faults and cluster validation.
+You can control how long Chaos runs, how long it waits between iterations, how many faults it can induce during an iteration and how long it waits between faults.
 Chaos validates cluster health between iterations.

 ## EXAMPLES

 ### Example 1: Start Chaos in the cluster
 ```
-PS C:\> $clusterHealthPolicy = new-object -TypeName System.Fabric.Health.ClusterHealthPolicy PS C:\> $clusterHealthPolicy.MaxPercentUnhealthyNodes = 10
+PS C:\> $clusterHealthPolicy = New-Object -TypeName System.Fabric.Health.ClusterHealthPolicy PS C:\> $clusterHealthPolicy.MaxPercentUnhealthyNodes = 10
 PS C:\> $clusterHealthPolicy.MaxPercentUnhealthyApplications = 20
 PS C:\> $clusterHealthPolicy.ConsiderWarningAsError = $False